fellowseb/sandbox-llss/README.md

-Sandbox repo for 'Learning Linux Shell Scripting' book.
+Sandbox repo for the 'Learning Linux Shell Scripting' book.